 - Creamy Kohlrabi Soup is a pretty peach-colored soup and was a repeat favorite.
 Served with a loaf of homemade bread and it was the perfect meal for a cold winter day.

 - My favorite dish was Parmesan Garlic Mashed Kohlrabi.
+Just substitute some or all of the potatoes in the recipe with kohlrabi.
 Lots of garlicky cheesy flavor, it’s a good substitute for mashed potatoes.

 Because it has a sweet sort of crispy flavor, I substituted kohlrabi for apples when juicing.
-For juice recipes that called for two or three apples, I would use one or two apples and substitute a big chunk of kohlrabi for the second or third apple.
+For juice recipes that called for two or three apples, I would use one or two apples and substitute a big chunk of kohlrabi for the rest of the apples.
 Yum!

 Like all brassicas, kohlrabi is very cold hardy and benefits from a couple cold frosts.
 So if you want to enjoy this tasty vegetable in early spring, now is the time to start the seeds indoors.
 Or you can plant it in late summer for a late fall harvest.